Achieve success with interactive learning and coaching

 To ensure practical relevance and to enable participants to relate and apply the course content to their own professional context, two reflection papers as well as a final paper are assigned.

-face-to-face (f2f) = on-campus session at MCI in Innsbruck; online = asynchronous online learning module including discussion forums; webinar = synchronous online module
+face-to-face (f2f) = on-campus session at MCI in Innsbruck; online = asynchronous online learning module including discussion forums; MCI WEBINAR= synchronous online module

 More information on costs & teaching principles can be found here.